iamdanishaikh/Data-Science/README.md

-This repository consits of:
+# This repository consits of:
-Here you will find the files to get started with Data Science
+Python Crash Course
+Python for Data Analysis
+Python for Data Visualization